Potato cooking: Peeling

-The peeling of the potato is traditional for the preparation of a great number of recipes.
-For some (especially soldiers in the regiment), it represents drudgery, for others the satisfaction of successfully peeling by a spiral movement of the knife around the tuber.
-Modern varieties, which produce very smooth tubers, with very shallow eyes, have fortunately made this task easier because fine peeling is difficult and, even with a good hand, the knife generally carries away a chip of flesh with the skin.
-Special tools have been developed to solve this problem and the use of stainless steel blades avoids blackening the hands.

-The peeling allows to remove the still green parts of the tuber, to eliminate the solanine, present in the skin, and which can cause intoxications, and to remove, by digging sometimes deeply in the flesh, the "eyes" which are with the birth of the germs.
-It must be done just before cooking, because the peeled potato left in the air oxidizes; plunged in water, it loses its minerals and vitamins, and is covered with a kind of microbial fluff.

-In communities and large families, mechanical electric peelers have been used.
-In the 21st century, it is common to buy potatoes already peeled and packaged in cans or vacuum-packed.
+For many traditional recipes potatoes are peeled, which can be used to remove the green parts that contain solanine, a neurotoxin present in the potato's skin and sometimes the flesh.

 Industrial peeling

 Efficient techniques have been developed by the industry to peel large quantities of tubers while limiting losses and waste that must then be recycled, usually in animal feed.
 These techniques are abrasive peeling (the one that produces the most losses), soda peeling (chemical peeling by soaking in a bath of sodium hydroxide at high temperature, followed by rinsing), or steam peeling (a high-pressure steam bath removes the skin from the tubers, which is then vacuumed).
 The latter method minimizes vitamin losses.

 Peelings

 Generally treated as waste, potato peels can also be cooked, in times of shortage or in the context of cooking leftovers.
 In addition to the cases where the tubers are cooked and served with their skins, for example new potatoes, one can also make appetizers in the form of potato peel chips, or fritters, by dipping peels taken from boiled potatoes in a fritter batter.
 Baked potatoes cut in half and scooped out with a spoon can be used to make nests, which can be stuffed with other ingredients, such as a poached egg in the case of Oeufs Toupinel.